Last updated: 2026-04-20

 Should You Buy the 2025 Porsche Macan?

-A pre-purchase inspection is recommended for used examples, with particular attention to lane departure (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to lane departure (1).
+An extended warranty is worth pricing out.

 See also the 2024 Porsche Macan for an earlier comparison.